aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 certain operations to operate BF16.
 We currently use CUDA's list of operations that can operate in BF16:

-(NOTE: convolution is currently supported.)
+(NOTE: Although convolution is in the list below, it is currently unsupported by Neuron.
+See :ref:`model-architecture-fit`)

 .. code:: bash